thedmd/imgui-node-editor/Readme.md

 ## Code

 Editor code is in `NodeEditor` directory alone.
-Project can be build with examples with help of CMake 3.8:
+Project can be build with examples with help of CMake 3.8. macOS and Linux require GLFW3 to be installed on your system.
 ```
+Windows:
     cmake -H. -BBuild -G "Visual Studio 15 2017 Win64"

+macOS:
+    cmake -H. -BBuild -G "Xcode"

+Linux:
+    cmake -H. -BBuild -G "Unix Makefiles"

+Build:
+    cd Build
     cmake --build Build --config Release
 ```
 You will find examples in `Build\Bin` directory.